Category: News

 1 comment

-We were delighted to learn this morning that long-time NIGMS grantees Elizabeth Blackburn, Carol Greider and Jack Szostak will share the 2009 Nobel Prize in physiology or medicine Link to external web site for their “discovery of how chromosomes are protected by telomeres and the enzyme telomerase.”
+We were delighted to learn this morning that long-time NIGMS grantees Elizabeth Blackburn, Carol Greider and Jack Szostak will share the 2009 Nobel Prize in physiology or medicine for their “discovery of how chromosomes are protected by telomeres and the enzyme telomerase.”

 I remember very well the presentation by then-graduate student Carol Greider at the 1987 Cold Spring Harbor Symposium on Quantitative Biology about her purification and initial characterization of telomerase and component RNA.
 Her passion and enthusiasm for science stood out, even in that high-powered crowd.
 I also enjoyed working with her when we were colleagues at Johns Hopkins before I came to NIGMS.